neuralmagic/deepsparse/examples/classification/README.md

 # Image Classification Example

-This directory holds example scripts and notebooks for benchmarking and serving image classification models using the [DeepSparse Engine](https://docs.neuralmagic.com/deepsparse/index.html).
+This directory holds example scripts and notebooks for annotating, benchmarking and serving image classification models using the [DeepSparse Engine](https://docs.neuralmagic.com/deepsparse/index.html).
 These examples can load pre-trained, sparsified models from [SparseZoo](https://github.com/neuralmagic/sparsezoo) or you can specify your own [ONNX](https://github.com/onnx/onnx) file.